winitzki/scall/tutorial/programming_dhall.md

 The proof of `U ≅ G T` is similar.

-### Church encodings for mutually recursive fixpoints
+### Church encodings of mutually recursive fixpoints

 In the previous section, we have defined types `T` and `U` and then proved that `T = F U` and `U = G T`.
 These two type equations may be considered as _definitions_ of `T` and `U` that are recursive: `T` is defined via `U` but `U` is defined via `T`.